 There are a lot of automation projects that get out of hand and go beyond budget.
 On this note, setting a clear vision of what the end result of your automation will bring and then work back towards establishing the phases of delivery you need to address it is quite imperative.
 This will make it impossible for the project to fail and will even set clear expectations for everything involved.

 Start simple and think of security risks

-Automation guarantees easy and fast completion of tasks for you.
+Automation guarantees easy and fast completion of tasks for you, which make it not easy to ignore.
 In addition, it performs similar functions for the malicious attacker.
 Be careful of the wireless security and plan accordingly since what is digitized and automated can be hacked.

 Automation can be compared to digging a tunnel where you don’t know what you will meet on the way.
 The best way to do it successfully is to start with something useful but simple.
 You’ll save time, resources, and also learn a lot in relation to your organization and infrastructure.

 Make inquiries about what is at stake before you make up your mind to develop your own system when you want to automate something.
 There are tons of software available to improve the flow of your business.
 Consider using sales management software, or order to cash software.
 Both of these can improve your sales process significantly.
 Tap into all avenues possible, link them together and test them to make sure they work perfectly before you implement them.

 Start the automating process by making a list of the measures that will have the greatest impact on your business.
 Then start prioritizing how much risk, effort, and work is involved in putting it into practice.
 This is important, because automating workflow requires a lot of upfront resources and time.
 Doing it right will make you recover the time and resources exponentially.

 Think about what will make sense in the long run when you are automating.
 Ensure that any system you use has the flexibility to develop and be mindful of future changes.
 The last thing you want is to become too reliant on a software.